ishantiw/social-gossip-application/README.md

 - goto "main" tab, select the project(name of this project). select `peersim.Simulator` for "Main Class" option
 - goto "arguments" tab, to run a particular script add `OSNexperiments/<script-name>`.
 For example, `OSNexperiments/SocialGossip_WattsModel_Dynamic.txt`
 - "Run" this configuration

 ## Results

 Initially, you will be having a graph nodes and edges as below from the selected dataset.
+Also you will see global values of the graph with alert to events on the console.

 ![Initial graph](https://cloud.githubusercontent.com/assets/9600691/21100943/ea0a0ff0-c076-11e6-9e18-e4bfa9cbb053.png)